Note to Reader

 Our Strength

 The strength of the Alliance lies in the wealth of expertise and experience of its members, as well as its diversity.
-By way of illustration only, Alliance members view this issue through the intersecting perspectives of Indigenous leaders, Catholics and Muslims; organizations representing doctors, professors, academics, lawyers, national security experts, Jewish women, equity experts, human rights advocates, Jewish students, parents and families, NGOs, Temple Sinai, a media monitor, and several groups involved in respectful dialogues.
+By way of illustration only, Alliance members view this issue through the intersecting perspectives of Indigenous leaders, Muslims, Catholics, Hindus, Iranian-Canadians, organizations representing doctors, professors, academics, lawyers, national security experts, human rights advocates, Jewish students, parents, and families, educators, NGOs, Synagogues and interfaith groups, a media monitor, and several groups involved in respectful dialogues.

 What We Mean By Antisemitism